-- Employees required to complete any forms on SafetyLoop will navigate to the forms section.
-The user will tap "Start New Form" to find the form to be completed. - 2.
-Employees must ensure all fields are filled out (If it's on the form, it's there for a reason).
-Fields that are not applicable, workers must select N/A. - 3.
-Supervisors must also ensure that all forms are signed-off, saved, and marked as complete. - 4.
-Crew Supervisors will be responsible for ensuring that workers required to complete forms are completing them as frequently as required and completely. - 5.
-Supervisors must also ensure that all forms are signed-off, saved, and marked as complete. - 6.
-The Health & Safety Coordinator will informally review all forms to verify that they are being completed. - 7.
-The Health & Safety Coordinator will review, at least twice a year, the operating system of SafetyLoop. - 8.
+- 1. The Supervisor will be responsible for ensuring that workers required to complete forms are completing them as frequently as required and completely. - 2.
+A supervisor must also ensure that all forms are signed-off, saved, and marked as complete. - 3.
+Health & Safety will informally review all forms to verify that they are being completed. - 4.
+Health & Safety will review, at least twice a year, the operating system of SafetyLoop. - 5.
 Changes will be made as necessary.